madskjeldgaard/awesome-supercollider/contributing.md

 - Make sure you the item isn't already listed
 - Write your items in the format of __[name] – [short description]__
 - If your item doesn't fit under any of the sections or sub sections, feel free to create a more fitting one
+- Research if the stuff you're including is actually awesome.
+Only put stuff on the list that you or another contributor can personally recommend.
 Thank you for your suggestions!

 ## Updating your PR